 34 All oral evidence shall be submitted in accordance with Section 47 of the Act.

 [The forms that make up the Schedule to these regulations are not available in this format.
-For more information or to obtain a hard copy, please contact the Registry of Regulations or the Nova Scotia Utility and Review Board web site at the following address: <http://nsuarb.novascotia.ca/sites/default/files/PDFs/expropriation.pdf>.]
+Click here for a PDF of the Schedule.]